RyanWendell13/E-commerce/README.md

 In the frontend package.json modify proxy to be your backend url (ex. "proxy": "http://localhost:3000/",)

-run npm i for both the frontend and backend. then run npm start for both.
+In the root directory run npm run build, and then npm start.